dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/task_C/task_c3.md

 ### Scenario 2: The students learn how to develop a web application more easily.
 1. Goal-source
-	- Course teachers that desire to use quizzes-tutor as a pedagogical tool, as project-study material, are the ones who provide the business goal. `(we may ask the professor which courses use Quizzes Tutor as Project-study material specifically, but we'd guess Software Engineering and Software Arquitectures?)`
+	- Course teachers that desire to use quizzes-tutor as a pedagogical tool, as project-study material, are the ones who provide the business goal.

 2. Goal-subject
 	- Students, because they're offered the opportunity to gain competence.
-	- `(The Professors because their students become familiar with web application development?)`

 3. Goal-object
 	- The students.